svx/demo/docs/docs-as-code.md

 - Writers integrate better with development teams
 - Developers will often write a first draft of documentation
-- You can block merging of new features if they don't include documentation, which incentivizes developers to write about features while they are fresh
+- You can block merging of new features if they don't include documentation, which encourages developers to write about features while they are fresh